Customs Documents The Complete Checklist

 How long should I keep customs documents?

 US Customs requires importers to retain all entry documentation for 5 years from the date of entry.
 This includes commercial invoices, packing lists, Bills of Lading, entry summaries, and any correspondence with customs.
-Suaid Global maintains digital archives of all documents for your records.
+A good forwarder-partner workflow keeps digital copies of every entry document organized by shipment for your reference.

 Need help with your shipping documentation?